libreswitch/ops/tests/rest/rest_test.md

 This test passes by meeting the following criteria:

 - The HTTP response is `200 OK`.
-- The response has 10 ports
+- The response has 10 ports.
-- The ports are sorted ascending/descending by the field name
+- The ports are sorted ascending/descending by the field name.

 #### Test fail criteria

 This test fails when:

 - The HTTP response is not equal to `200 OK`.
-- The response doesn't have 10 ports
+- The response doesn't have 10 ports.
-- The port aren't sorted ascending/descending by the field name
+- The port aren't sorted ascending/descending by the field name.

 ## REST API get method and sort by field combination for ports